inlinestyle/lifted.el/README.md

  - `lifted:merge`

 ## TODO
-This is a rough draft of an FRP library for Emacs Lisp.
-I'm working from a number of inspirations, primarily [ReactiveCocoa](http://reactivecocoa.io) and [Elm](http://elm-lang.org).
-There's a lot left to do, including but not limited to:
+There's a ton left to do!
  - many more functional operators
  - various signal combination/reduce helpers
  - more diverse deferral options